Guidelines for Including Learning Outcomes On Course Syllabi

 Prepared by the Center for Teaching, Research and Learning

 Course syllabi traditionally provide students with an overview of the course, topics that will be covered, a list of readings and assignments and due dates, a description of your grading system and class attendance policies.
 This handout focuses on ways you might include student learning outcomes on your course syllabus.

 Student Learning Outcomes focus on what you expect students to learn in the course.
-These statements are specific and translate your course goals into measurable outcomes.
+These statements are specific and measurable.
 They help you determine how students will demonstrate mastery of the material and skills covered in your course.
 They can begin with the phrase: “Students will be able to”.
 Here are some examples:

 Other terms that might be used to define learning outcomes: describe, research, identify, categorize, explain, demonstrate, perform, write, evaluate, report, create, discuss, appraise, synthesize, construct, design, present.

 Learning outcomes also express the sophistication of your expectations.
 For example, describing how a process works or defining content related terms may be important in a given course but will be less complex than tasks that require students to analyze, synthesize or demonstrate critical thinking and problem solving skills.

 Student Learning Outcomes Connect to Course Assessment and Grading Policies